On paper, my life must look pretty cool.

 A week later I was sitting on the malecon in Havana, Cuba, drinking rum, smoking a cigar and wondering what the fuck to do with my life.
 I knew that I didn't want to work in an office, but it was hard to feel bad for myself surrounded by people making $10 USD a month.

 I began to question whether or not quitting my job was the right move.

-During the next week, I travelled around the island.
+During the next couple weeks, I travelled around the island.
 I met a lot of good-hearted, humble and happy people.
 People who were making the best out of life despite being deprived of any chance of economic advancement by their communist government.
 Every day I was reminded of how lucky I was to have been born in a first-world country; a land of endless opportunity.

 Unlike the Cubans, I had the freedom to shape my world and career in the way I wanted.
 I had access to a global marketplace through the Internet.
 I was free to engage in a system of private enterprise.

 I'd be a goddamn fool not to take advantage of that.

 I returned home with a sense of purpose.